multiplealiases/multiplealiases.github.io/_posts/2025-11-15-anywhere-you-go-everyone-wouldve-been-connected.md

     * it decentralizes data storage while centralizing authority,

-    * its design cannot accomodate any participants but those with the money to operate tens of terabytes of disk space, and
+    * its design cannot accomodate any participants but those with the money to operate tens of terabytes of disk space,

-    * you (via proof-of-stake verification) literally need money to make money.
+    * you (via proof-of-stake verification) literally need money to make money, and

     * it incentivizes people to act in wildly antisocial ways, arguably making it an antinetwork.